shadowboi2005/vpn-impl/README.md

 # vpn-impl

-A minimal but genuinely secure IPv4 VPN in C++20, built from scratch and modelled on WireGuard.
+A minimal but secure IPv4 VPN in C++20, built from scratch and modelled on WireGuard.